 About the collection

-The Jefferson County Museum’s collection consists of more than 2,200 artifacts; 4,000 images; hundreds of books, pamphlets, and other published materials; and hundreds of pages of 18th-20th century documents and family papers.
+The Jefferson County Museum’s collection consists of more than 2,500 artifacts; 30,000 photos and negatives; 2000 books, pamphlets, and other published materials; and thousands of pages of 18th-20th century documents and family papers.
 The collection represents many of the people and events important to our county’s history—from the era of indigenous peoples through the 21st century.
 Almost all of the items have been donated by generous members of the community.
 To explore the collection further, visit the Online Collection Database.

 - Textiles: clothing, family quilts, coverlets, and blankets